Xenon257R/blue-archive-rainmeter/README.md

 ## Additional Notes

-The preset that comes with the `.rmskin` package will assume you have a 16:9 resolution.
-This does not mean it will not work otherwise; it will just load up with poor formatting, and it is up to you to adjust the position of skins to your specifications.
+The preset that comes with the `.rmskin` package will assume you have a 16:9 resolution and scale to your active window's height.
+This does not mean it will not work otherwise; it will just load up with subpar formatting, and it is up to you to adjust the position of skins to your specifications.
 Some skins such as the taskbar tray may require finer adjustments.

 To reduce network consumption, every skin that connects to the internet to download information will only do it once in bulk during Rainmeter's startup.
 As such, displayed information such as a *YouTube* channel's latest upload should not be treated as live feed.
 You may manually force an information update by using the **Refresh** button, toggling on and off the suite using the **ToggleSwitch** button or refreshing Rainmeter as a whole.
 - The one exception to this rule is the **Primary Banner**, which updates on its own once every hour (minute if the variant is the **User Level**).